Aidenthien/SplitTripBills/README.md

 3. **Internal Trip Dashboard**
    - View trip details including travelers and exchange rates
+   - **🔍 Search & Filter Bills**: Quick search by description or category with advanced filtering
+   - **📅 Date Filtering**: Filter bills by Today, This Week, This Month, or All Time
+   - **🏷️ Category Filtering**: Filter by multiple expense categories simultaneously
+   - **🔄 Smart Results**: Real-time filtering with active filter indicators
    - Access all split bills for the trip
    - Create new split bills
    - Navigate to bill summaries